Victims of Crime May Request Restitution

 The Petition of Restitution Process

-The Court that has the authority to try and decide whether the petition for Restitution is granted is the Court that tries the criminal perpetrators of the leading criminal case.
+The court that has the authority to try and decide whether the petition for Restitution is granted is the court that tries the criminal perpetrators of the leading criminal case.

 The petition process is divided into 4 (four) agendas as follows: